Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 Chrome and your script should be able to run with or without internet connection.

-If you decide to run this code, be sure to use the following link in order to view the app: http://localhost:1779/public/
+If you decide to run this code, be sure to use the following link in order to view the app, use any link: http://localhost:1779/public/ or http://localhost:1779/

 Please note that you don't need to use port 1779, you can change it on the server.js file.